Our campaigns

 Many employers use this to exploit workers and prevent them from blowing the whistle.
 Our frontline team has supported countless individuals who were physically abused, forced to work long hours with minimal pay, or asked to pay eye-watering recruitment fees for jobs that never materialised.
 To protect them we are, among other things, calling on the government to stop penalising workers for the actions of their employers and:

-• Lift the 60 day cap on finding another visa sponsor.
+• Lift the 60-day cap on finding another visa sponsor.

 • Permit workers to take up any job, while they are looking for a new sponsor, to avoid the risk of destitution or re-exploitation.